You must be a strong, confident swimmer – swimming ability is more important than educational qualifications.

 To become an open water lifeguard, you would complete the Open Water Lifeguard Qualification.
 This is allows you to provide rescue during controlled activities such as triathlons.
 It is available as a top up module for those with a lifeguard qualification, or a course for those with no experience.

-The 'bolt on' module will only be available until the end of the 2019 open water season.
-Candidates that hold a current RLSS UK National Pool Lifeguard Qualification (NPLQ) can now attend one-day RPL OWL qualification course and will be externally assessed, to gain a 2 year OWL qualification.
+Candidates that hold a current RLSS UK National Pool Lifeguard Qualification (NPLQ) can now attend a one-day RPL OWL qualification course and will be externally assessed to gain a 2 year OWL qualification.

 After gaining experience you might progress to a supervisory post, pool manager or centre manager.